mrocklin/multipledispatch/README.rst

 A relatively sane approach to multiple dispatch in Python.

 There are a few implementations of multiple dispatch already out there (see links below).
-This implementation one is efficient, relatively complete, and performs static analysis to avoid common issues.
+This implementation is efficient, relatively complete, and performs static analysis to avoid common issues.

 Example